2.4 PFAS Reductions and Alternative PFAS Formulations

 - fluorotelomer-based products such as FTOH, for example, those with a six-carbon perfluorohexyl chain, including 6:2 fluorotelomer-based compounds in AFFF formulations and other six-carbon fluorotelomer-based products, side-chain fluorinated polymers, and PFPE products for surface treatment of food contact materials

-- per- and poly-fluoroalkyl ether substances used as polymerization aids in manufacture of fluoropolymers, such as GenX chemicals (Section 220.127.116.11) and ADONA used as a replacement for APFO in the manufacture of PTFE, as well as other types of PFAS, such as cyclic or polymeric functionalized PFPEs as a replacement for APFN in the manufacture of polyvinylidene fluoride (PVDF)
+- per- and poly-fluoroalkyl ether acids used as polymerization aids in manufacture of fluoropolymers, such as GenX chemicals (perfluoroalkyl ether acids) and ADONA (polyfluoroalkyl ether acids) used as a replacement for APFO in the manufacture of PTFE, as well as other types of perfluoroalkyl ether acids, also referred to as cyclic or polymeric functionalized PFPEs as a replacement for APFN in the manufacture of polyvinylidene fluoride (PVDF)

-- 6:2 fluorotelomer-based compounds, a PFBS-based compound, and fluorotelomer-based F-53 and F-53B (perfluoroalkyl ether potassium sulfonate) in lieu of PFOS in metal plating applications.
+- 6:2 fluorotelomer-based compounds, a PFBS-based compound, and PFAS known as F-53 and F-53B in lieu of PFOS in metal plating applications.

 Updated June 2022.